cloudevents/spec/cloudevents/bindings/mqtt-protocol-binding.md

 ### 1.3.
 Content Modes

-The specification defines two content modes for transferring events:
+The CloudEvents specification defines three content modes for transferring
-_structured_ and _binary_.
+events: _structured_, _binary_ and _batch_.
+The MQTT protocol binding does not currently support the batch content mode.
+Every compliant implementation SHOULD support both structured and binary modes.

 The _binary_ mode _only_ applies to MQTT 5.0, because of MQTT 3.1.1's lack of support for custom metadata.